SwitchbladeBot/switchblade/README.md

 <h2 align="center">Hacktoberfest</h2>

-We are totally Hacktoberfest friendly, in 2021 we are even giving Switchblade Stickers to those who open 3 or more _valid_ PRs to Switchblade during October, please check our issue tab clicking [here.][hacktoberfest-url]
+We are totally Hacktoberfest friendly, in 2021 we are even giving Switchblade Stickers to those who open 3 or more _valid_ PRs to Switchblade during October, please check our issue tab by clicking [here.][hacktoberfest-url]

 [support-invite]: https://support.switchblade.xyz
 [support-image]: https://invidget.switchblade.xyz/2FB8wDG